 For best performance we recommend having all antennas externally mounted/connected.
 There is a low level of electronic interference that naturally occurs when two antennas are directly attached.

 When attaching an antenna or cable for use outdoors or in damp/dusty conditions, that external connection needs its own protection.
 To find more information regarding water and other possible environmental ingress prevention, please refer to the Technical Service Bulletin section in that back of that specific BreadCrumb model's user guide.
 Waterproofing steps are provided with pictures of how to correctly seal your BreadCrumb ports, and which products we recommend for the process.
 Additionally, this information can be found in documentation on our support site by searching 'waterproofing' or 'sealing' under the Files tab.

 Rajant support also provides a Support Portal that allows for downloads of software and user guides.
-Please visit https://secure.rajant.com/ and select ‘Login’.
+Please visit https://secure.rajant.com/ and select 'Login.